 Priority-based scheduling generally eliminates the need to create dependencies between tasks that are owned by the same person.
-That’s because in the absence of any delays or dependencies, the earliest start date of a task you own automatically equals the earliest finish of your previous task in the priority order.
+That’s because in the absence of any delays or dependencies, you will be scheduled to start your next task as soon as your current task is expected to finish.

-In LiquidPlanner, dependencies are most often created between tasks owned by different people or, when modeling wait time between tasks.
-The wait time feature sets a delay on the dependency so the next task cannot begin until a certain number of days have passed.
-This is helpful when you’re waiting on client feedback, or for a machine to produce a part, and time spent waiting shouldn’t be included in a project’s remaining effort.
+In LiquidPlanner, dependencies are most often created between tasks owned by different people.
+They can also be used to model wait time between tasks.
+The Wait Time feature sets a delay on the dependency so the next task cannot begin until a certain number of days have passed.

 Consider the simple example below.
-In this first screenshot, Dinah is scheduled for her task, Edit site copy before KaraR completes her task assignment to Write site copy.
+In this first screenshot, Megan is scheduled for her task, Paint 3D Printer before Nadia completes her task assignment to Design 3D Printer.

-Since that’s impossible, we need to make the Edit site copy task dependent on the Write site copy task.
+Since that’s impossible, we need to make the Paint 3D Printer task dependent on the Design 3D Printer task.

-Dependencies can be created between containers of work as well.
+Dependencies can be created between containers as well.
 For instance, between phases of a project:

 The Dependency Icon